capta1nseal/kood-sisu-demo/README.md

 >**Notice**: There isn't just one way of doing things and every organization has their own way of doing things.
 Some guidelines are still useful when working with other people.

-## 1. Version control (branches)
+## 1. Version control (branches and pull requests)

-In this clinic (workshop) we will address mainly branches and pull request.
+In this clinic (workshop) we will address mainly branches and pull requests.
+This is in order to make this as simple as possible.

 [To version control](./src/Info/README-FOR-VERSION-CONTROL.md)